-Other bonds, such as a bond required by a state’s department of transportation may not be cancelled until work is inspected and the DOT issues a release of the bond — even if your client says work is completed.
+Other bonds, such as a bond required by a state’s department of transportation may not be canceled until work is inspected and the DOT issues a release of the bond — even if your client says work is completed.
 The obligee has to provide the final sign-off.

-Court bonds cannot be cancelled by the principal or the surety.
+Court bonds cannot be canceled by the principal or the surety.
 The court has required the bond, and only the court is able to cancel the bond by issuing a “release” stating the bond is no longer needed.

-Be advised: It could take a long time to settle the estate or court case and meanwhile premiums are due until such time as a release is received.
+Be advised: It could take a long time to settle the estate or court case and meanwhile, premiums are due until such time as a release is received.

-Finally, business service bonds and fidelity/crime bonds are voluntary and therefore may be cancelled at the principal’s request, either by a statement requesting the cancellation or by submitting a lost policy receipt requesting the cancellation.
+Finally, business service bonds and fidelity/crime bonds are voluntary and therefore may be canceled at the principal’s request, either by a statement requesting the cancellation or by submitting a lost policy receipt requesting the cancellation.

 Procedures for canceling a bond vary widely depending on the type of bond, or the state where the business or service is being conducted.
-Your agent, surety or attorney can provide some guidance on the cancellation provisions involved in the type of bond you or your client are required to obtain.
+Your agent, surety, or attorney can provide some guidance on the cancellation provisions involved in the type of bond you or your client are required to obtain.